Boavizta/BoAmps/tools/json_generator/bash/README.md

 - String containing : (without # in the string): represents a list separated by :, each element (CSV column) will be put in the form iteration according to its position in the described list.
 - If no column matches an entry of type String, float, etc. (outside object and end), put: no (to fill nothing in the form).
 - You can also hybridize # and : to make a list where in the first iteration, you put a fixed value, but in the second, you put the element (CSV column).

+**Note : The `Ref_CodeCarbon.csv` file is a reference file that contains in the cmd fields instruction to prefill the form with the CodeCarbon CSV output format.**

 ## Example commands